 In order to attract high-quality employees, we offer strong basic salaries enhanced by generous provisions in terms of a barrelage bonus, pension scheme, and private health care.
 From the point of recruitment, particularly for our brewery team, we involve an outside occupational health firm to assess baseline health measures and then track them over the period of employment with Timothy Taylor's.

 Timothy Taylor's is committed to investing in its people through appropriate training.
 This is particularly important for us because, as a medium-sized business, promotion is not always a possibility, but we can work hard to offer in-role development for our team.
 This ranges from 'train the trainer courses' (particularly key for our brewing team) to role-specific training (for example, our sales team have all been on Cask Marque cellar-training courses, to better advise their customers).

-We are also sponsoring two members of staff at our one managed pub, the Woolly Sheep Inn, for apprenticeships in Level 3 Chef de Partie and Level 3 Hospitality Supervision, while plans are in place to sponsor our Head Chef, for a part time degree in environmental health, a 6-year course.
+We are also sponsoring two members of staff at the Woolly Sheep Inn, for apprenticeships in Level 3 Chef de Partie and Level 3 Hospitality Supervision, while plans are in place to sponsor our Head Chef, for a part time degree in environmental health, a 6-year course.

 We run an active Health & Safety committee which meets frequently and is attended by the Chief Executive and key representatives from across the business.
 In this way, we can not only review any incidents through our 'live accident log' and act on them, but, more importantly, pro-actively highlight and discuss issues or areas for improvement.

 More recently we have placed focus on employee mental wellbeing, with two of our brewers attending a Mental Health First Aider course to provide augmented support to our team in the ever-changing environment in which we operate.
 Our Human Resources partner, Thrive Law, have a specific focus on mental health from which we and our employees benefit.